KokoDoko/quickstart/README.md

  `export class AppComponent  { name = 'YourNameHere'; }`

 Save the typescript file and check if the compiler runs, and the browser window is refreshed!
-If this works, you can follow the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html).